 Does Mitacs provide funding for the host academic supervisor?

-What status will I have at my home university while I am in my host country?
+What status will I have at my home institution while I am in my host country?

-All participants should maintain full-time student status at their home university in Canada during their time abroad.
+Interns must maintain full-time student or postdoctoral status at their home institution during their time abroad.

 What should my supervisors include in their letters of support?